 There are several reasons why refinancing might be right for you.
 Usually, people refinance their home for one or more of the following reasons:

-- Lower your monthly mortgage payment — Another reason to refinance is to lower your monthly payment and improve your cash flow, so that you’ll have more money available to do other things.
-You can lower your monthly mortgage payment by taking out a similar loan at a lower interest rate, or taking out a longer-term loan — i.e., refinancing the current loan with 20 years left to a new 30-year fixed rate loan.
+- Lower your monthly mortgage payment — The main reason to refinance is to lower your monthly payment.
+This helps improve your cash flow, so that you’ll have more money available to do other things.
+You can lower your monthly mortgage payment by taking out a new loan at a lower interest rate, or by taking out a longer-term loan — i.e., refinancing the current loan with 20 years left to a new 30-year loan.

 - Raise cash — Refinancing can also be used to unlock your home equity and gain access to cash.
 This is called a cash-out refinancing.
-Specifically, you are taking out a larger loan than you currently owe, and keeping the difference in cash.
-Money raised from refinancing could be used for different purposes; for instance, for home renovation, to pay off high interest debt such as credit card debt, to pay for major expenses, or for investment purposes.
+Specifically, you are taking out a larger loan than you currently owe and keeping the difference in cash — essentially borrowing more money against your home.
+Money raised from refinancing could be used for different purposes; for instance, for home renovation, to pay off high-interest debts such as credit card debts, to pay for major expenses, or investment purposes.

-- Eliminate your Private Mortgage Insurance (PMI) — If your equity increased above 20% due to the rise in your home value, refinancing could be an option to get rid of your PMI if you can’t persuade your lender to drop the mortgage insurance.
-Getting rid of your PMI could save you $100 or more a month.
+- Eliminate Private Mortgage Insurance (PMI) — If your equity increased above 20% due to the rise in your home value, refinancing could be an option to get rid of your PMI if you can’t persuade your lender to drop the mortgage insurance.
+Getting rid of your PMI could save you hundreds every month.

-When is the Best Time to Refinance Your Home Loan?
+The Best Time to Refinance Your Home Loan

 Usually, the best time to refinance your home mortgage is when interest rates are low.
 Due to the costs associated with refinancing, the current interest rate should be at least 1% lower than the interest rate on your existing loan for refinancing to make sense.